Brisbane: (07) 3221 4999

 Prescribed Periods

-In making a personal injury claim, you must deliver the appropriate claim form within the earliest of the following prescribed periods:
+In making a personal injury claim, the law requires you to deliver the appropriate claim form within the earliest of the following prescribed periods:

 1. 1 month after instructing a lawyer to act on your behalf in seeking damages for the personal injury, and the person against whom the proceeding is proposed to be started is identified;